-1.3 Subject SA2 - summary of ActEd products
+1.3 Subject SP9 - summary of ActEd products

-The following products are available for Subject SA2:
+The following products are available for Subject SP9:

 - Course Notes

+- X Assignments six assignments:

+- X1-X3: 80-mark tests (you are allowed 23/4 hours to complete these)

-- X Assignments six 100-mark tests (you are allowed 31⁄2 hours to complete these)
+- X4-X6: 100-mark tests (you are allowed 31⁄4 hours to complete these)

 - Series X Marking

-- Online Classroom over 40 tutorial units

 - Flashcards

-- Sound Revision
+- Revision Notes seven A5 booklets

-- ASET (2020-23 papers) four years of exam papers, ie eight sittings, covering the period

-April 2020 to September 2023
+- ASET (2020-23 papers) four years of exam papers, ie eight sittings, covering the period April 2020 to September 2023

-- Mini-ASET covering the April 2024 exam paper
+- Mini ASET covering the April 2024 exam paper

 - Mock Exam one 100-mark test

 - Additional Mock Pack (AMP) two additional 100-mark tests

 - Mock Exam Marking

 - Marking Vouchers.

 Products are generally available in both paper and eBook format.
 Visit ActEd.co.uk for full details about available eBooks, software requirements and restrictions.
+ActEd is unable to provide eBook versions of the textbooks, however these may be available from other bookstores.

-The following tutorials are typically available for Subject SA2:
+The following tutorials are typically available for Subject SP9: